 Here’s how I recommended getting starting with your research.
 It’s important to keep track of everything.

-Create a spreadsheet and list columns showing: product name, best seller rank (BSR), number of reviews, number of similar items.
+1) Create a spreadsheet and list columns.
+This should show: product name, best seller rank (BSR), number of reviews, number of similar items.

 Here are a couple of things you don’t want to do: